 After 3 weeks without having dairy, try and reintroduce it slowly back in your diet.
 You’ll notice the effects in your skin by yourself.

-To sum up, give the right things to your body and it will for sure thank you.
+To sum up, give the right things to your body and it will for thank you for it.